kyouko-taiga/swift-thoughts/tutorial/06_inheritance.md

   /* ... */

   override func makeFriends(with another: PokemonLover) {
-    guard anotherTrainer is EliteFourMember else {
+    guard another is EliteFourMember else {
       print("Elite Four members make friends with other Elite Four members only") return
     }